Jacob’s Pillow Website Redesign:

 With proper planning, prioritization and a great team, miracles do happen.

-In Phase 2 this Fall, many sections of the Pillow’s site will be evaluated, reorganized and refined.
+In Phase 2, many sections of the Pillow’s site will be evaluated, reorganized and refined.
 I can’t wait to see the improvements in store!